stasgora/observetree/README.md

   <version>${observetree-version}</version>
 </dependency>
 ```
+SNAPSHOT versions are **not** synchronized to Central.
+If you want to use a snapshot version you need to add the https://oss.sonatype.org/content/repositories/snapshots/ repository to your pom.xml.
 #### Manual
 See the [release page](https://github.com/stasgora/observetree/releases) for _jar_ downloads.
 Follow your IDE instructions for detailed steps on adding external library dependencies to your project.